PhilipMay/eniak/py/python-docstrings.rst

 format? <https://stackoverflow.com/questions/3898572/what-is-the-standard-python-docstring-format>`__

-It seems to be clever to use the docstring format of scipy and numpy since these packages are the popular.
+It seems to be clever to use the docstring format of scipy and numpy since these packages are very popular.
 A guide to the numpy docstring format is here: `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/>`__ and here is a `Restructured Text (reST) syntax CheatSheet for